Churn

 What It Is

 Involuntary churn happens when a recurring payment attempt fails and the subscription is eventually canceled.
-The customer didn't choose to leave — their payment method just stopped working.
+The customer didn't choose to leave.
+Their payment method just stopped working.

 How Much It Costs